mohamedluay/Messenger_Platform_Tutorial_TDD/tutorials/english/Lesson_5.md

 If you reached it this far, please let me know by tweeting it [from here](https://twitter.com/intent/tweet?text=Hi%20@_mluay,%20I%20have%20completed%20the%20Messenger%20Platform%20Tutorial,%20check%20my%20tests%20%F0%9F%98%81%F0%9F%91%87) 🙏
 .

-We will have only one appendix lesson to go where I will be covering chatbots ux & usability practices and my experience after winning the MEA Bots for Messenger Challenge back in 2017.

 <p align="center">
   <img src="https://media.giphy.com/media/vmon3eAOp1WfK/giphy.gif" />
 </p>